dhall-lang/dhall-lang/standard/semantics.md

     ─────────────────────────────────  ; If no other rule matches constructors u₀ ⇥ constructors u₁

 Union extension combines two union types non-recursively.
-Field collisions are resolved by preferring the field from the right union and discarding the colliding field from the left union:
+Collisions of alternatives are resolved by preferring the alternative from the right union and discarding the colliding alternative from the left union:

     l ⇥ e
     ───────────